AtomLinter/linter-puppet-lint/README.md

 # linter-puppet-lint

-This package will lint your `.pp` opened filed in Atom through [puppet-lint](http://puppet-lint.com/).
+This package will lint your `.pp` opened files in Atom through [puppet-lint](http://puppet-lint.com/).

 ## Installation